Skip to main content

 I had a great idea for PEACE Academy charter school—the type of school that is needed to support students in the area of Atlanta where I have lived for 10 years.
 I talked with local families and community members about what they want in terms of education.

-So I have that lens.
-I have the passion.
-I have the experience.
-I have a support system.
 What I didn’t have was a critical component of starting a school: familiarity with fundraising.
 Based on conversations I had recently as a speaker and attendee at SXSW EDU and TFA’s School Leaders of Color Conference, I’m not alone—especially as a Black woman.

 When opening a school, Black women are generally engrained in the community, knowledgeable about the curriculum, and skilled administrators.
 However, you also have to know how to raise money for your school.
 Without funding, it is unlikely that your school can open.
 But Black women are often not employed as professional fundraisers.
 Although 54 percent of fundraisers are women, most of them—77 percent—are white, according to the career site Zippia.com.
 That means Black women typically have to master fundraising and making connections in a short time—something difficult to do while juggling the other responsibilities required to open a school.

-“Black women typically have to master fundraising and making connections in a short time—something difficult to do while juggling the other responsibilities required to open a school. ”
+“Black women typically have to master fundraising and making connections in a short time—something difficult to do while juggling the other responsibilities required to open a school.”

 Ebony Payne Brown